Skip to Main Content

 Why do smokers have different life insurance rates?

-Smokers life expectancy statistics show that smoking is the leading cause of preventable death in the U.S. According to the Centers for Disease Control, 16 million Americans have a smoking-related disease.
-And, estimates show that more than 480,000 deaths are due to smoking each year, making it a significant potential health hazard.
-Additionally, those who smoke are at a higher risk for developing lung cancer, which is the leading cause of cancer-related deaths in the U.S.
+Life expectancy statistics show that smoking is the leading cause of preventable death in the U.S. According to the Centers for Disease Control (CDC), more than 16 million Americans have a smoking-related disease, with 480,000 people dying annually due to smoking or second-hand smoke exposure.

-In turn, smokers generally have higher life insurance rates than non-smokers.
-This is because life insurance is based in part on life expectancy, and smokers are considered at higher risk of premature death.
-In other words, the insurance company determines that by insuring a smoker, it will likely have to pay out a death benefit to the beneficiary sooner than it would for a non-smoker.
-As such, higher rates are calculated to ensure that the insurance company is getting a premium that adequately covers the risk.
+Smokers generally have higher life insurance rates than nonsmokers.
+This is because life insurance is based in part on life expectancy and health status, and smokers are considered at higher risk of premature death.
+In other words, the insurance company determines that by insuring a smoker or someone with a smoking-related illness, it will likely have to pay out a death benefit to the beneficiary sooner than it would for a nonsmoker.

 How do life insurance companies classify smokers?